sponslerdb/sweetworld/README.md

 (representing non-crop herbaceous habitat) and 1 (representing forest) are assigned multiple species.
-If a habitat class is assigned multiple species, each landscape cell is assigned a single species drawn randomly from pool assigned to the class to which it belongs.
+If a habitat class is assigned multiple species, each landscape cell is assigned a single species drawn randomly from the vector of species assigned to the class to which it belongs.
 The relative abundance of each species within each class is controlled by the arguments `prob0`, `prob1`, and `prob2`, each of which consists of a vector of weights that govern the random sampling process.
 For ease of interpretation, these weights should sum to 1, but the base `R` function `sample()` that works behind the scenes of `landtab` will accept any vector of weights and automatically rescale them.

 Once a plant species has been assigned to each cell of the landscape (now formatted as a row in a data table), we can add floral traits from